krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/fastify/fastify.md

 7. How to deal with the error reported from with a promisified function?

    Use `try catch` block to surround the promisified function to catch the error and deal with responding logic inside the `catch{}` block.
 A common way is to re-throw an error inside the async handler and let fastify to deal with the rest of the work automatically.

+8. Let all unexpected errors to be throw from within route handler.
+Do not `try/catch` them if you are sure there will not be any expected errors there.